chriswblake/github-copilot-lamp/docs/gift-a-friend.md

 <img src="gift/qr-code-with-url.png" width="200px"> | User Instructions QR Code | When scanned, directs user to main README for basic usage instructions.
 Obviously just normal 2D printing. 😉 |

+## 2. Prep the Copilot Lamp box

+1. Ensure the tabs of the front and back are inward and fold the sides down.
+The side's have tabs that slip into the slot to keep the shape.

+1. Connect the left shipping protector and right shipping protector together.

+1. Insert the shipping connector into the box.
+    - It may appear loose.
+The gap will be filled when the top is closed.

+1. Insert the lamp.

+1. Pick some fun extra eye colors.
+Snap them into the holders.

+1. Add a sheet of protective foam.

+1. Add the QR Guide.

+1. Close the box.
+Smile for a job well done! 🤓

+## 3. Ship the gift

+1. Add some shipping protection.

+1. Insert the completed gift.

+1. Add some mor shipping protection.

+1. Close it up and add an address.

+1. Take it to the post office!